 We were chuffed recently to be asked to feature on the Bristol Pound blog, to chat business, brownies and Brizzol.
-We’ve been here just over 2 years now and definitely feel like we’re a part of this wonderful city now!
 Check out my recommendations at the end of the article, and maybe even a cheeky discount too!…

 We spoke to Gemma Ann Lewis, who runs Dark Matters – a vegan friendly, anti palm oil independent brownie business.